Rema Hort Mann Foundation

 Thursday, April 29, 2021, 7:30pm EDT

 Each year during National Poetry Month in April, the Academy of American Poets presents Poetry & the Creative Mind, featuring leading and legendary actors, dancers, musicians, public figures, and artists, including Sarah Sze, sharing their favorite poems.
 The annual celebration, typically held in person in New York City, will be presented virtually for the first time ever, making it available to poetry lovers everywhere.
-To attend the event, register at eventbrite.com.
+To join the online event, register at eventbrite.com.

 Photo: Deborah Feingold